nathan-wien/hclguide/source/go_decoding_lowlevel.rst

 implementations depending on the expression type and the syntax it was parsed from.

-Package ``hcl``
-^^^^^^^^^^^^^^^

-Type ``Expression``
+Type ``Expression`` (Package ``hcl``)
-"""""""""""""""""""
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Represents a unevaluated single expression.

 .. code-block:: go

 	func (e Expression) Value(ctx *EvalContext) (cty.Value, Diagnostics)

 Evaluates the receiving expression in the given evaluation context.
 The result is a ``cty.Value`` representing the result value, along with any diagnostics that were raised during evaluation.

 If the diagnostics contains errors, the value may be incomplete or invalid and should either be discarded altogether or used with care for analysis.

 .. code-block:: go

 	func (e Expression) Variables() []Traversal

 Returns information about any nested expressions that access variables from the *global* evaluation context.
 Does not include references to temporary local variables, such as those generated by a "``for`` expression".

 .. code-block:: go

 	func (e Expression) Range() Range

 Returns the source range for the entire expression.
 This can be useful when generating application-specific diagnostic messages, such as value validation errors.

 .. code-block:: go

 	func (e Expression) StartRange() Range

 Similar to ``Range``, but if the expression is complex, such as a tuple or object constructor, may indicate only the opening tokens for the construct to avoid creating an overwhelming source code snippet.

 This should be used in diagnostic messages only in situations where the error is clearly with the construct itself and not with the overall expression.
 For example, a type error indicating that a tuple was not expected might use ``StartRange`` to draw attention to the beginning of a tuple constructor, without highlighting the entire expression.

 Method ``Value`` is the primary API for expressions, and takes the same kind of evaluation context object described in :ref:`go-expression-eval`.